aucad/aml-networks/readme.md

 make plot
 ```

 Plot results of a previously performed experiment.
-By default, the plot data source is `output` directory.
+By default the plot data source is `output` directory.
-To plot some other directory append `RESDIR` to the command,
-e.g. `make plot RESDIR=ref_result/all`.
+To plot some other directory append `RESDIR` to the command, e.g. `make plot RESDIR=ref_result/all`.

 ## Usage: Run Custom Experiments